Details of our photo

 Although some religious experts believe that the photo is St. Peter, since in ACTS V:15, there is reference to St. Peter looking over the sick.
 Other investigators of religious phenomenon see the shape of the Virgin Mary, since the bend of the head has been depict on many icons.
-Overall, religious experts, bishops, cardinals, and investigators of religious events feel that John has captured Jesus.
+Overall, the majority of religious experts, bishops, cardinals, and investigators of religious events feel that John has captured Jesus.

-The grayish profile of a human-like face behind the man in the wheelchair with a semblance of white arms embracing the chair appears to be how the devil has been portrayed.
-Years after John took this photo, we saw the same exaggerated profile in a chapel in San Giovanni Rotondo, which was painted from a description given by Padre Pio, who said it was a likeness of Satan.
+The grayish profile of a human-like face behind the man in the wheelchair with a semblance of white arms embracing the chair appears to be how the devil has been portrayed by Padre Pio.
+Years after John took this photo, we had seen the same exaggerated profile in a chapel in San Giovanni Rotondo, which was painted from a description given by Padre Pio, who said it was a likeness of Satan.

 Look closely at the picture, two angel apparitions kneel near the person in the red sweater who was obviously unaware of the angels.
 Wings of another angel apparition extend past the calf of the woman with dark slacks.
-Smaller, swan-like apparitions circle the more solid figure.
+Smaller swan-like apparitions circle the solid figure.
 The grand figure and white apparitions have no shadows like the people do.